 While the applicant has to have performed with the group for at least one year., the entire group does not have to comprise original members.
 Let’s say Pete Best is transitioning out of the Beatles as Ringo Starr comes in.
 Pete Best could still get a P visa and play in the U.S.

 P-3 Visa: for Culturally Unique Artists or Entertainers

 The P-3 visa is an option for individual artists or entertainers wishing to enter the U.S. is through culturally unique music or art that is not common in the U.S. or performing another novel form of entertainment that can qualify for the P3.

 An example of a novel form of entertainment that can qualify for the P3 is a burlesque dancer.
 OnlineVisas got a P3 visa for an Australian Moulin Rouge dancer to come and perform in America.
-Of course, she was not coming to the U.S. to be a Vegas showgirl, which is very different from burlesque.
-This individual’s show involved skits that were forms of comedy with a vaudevillian feel interspersed with more risqué skits.
+Her shows involved skits that were forms of comedy with a vaudevillian feel interspersed with more risqué skits.

-OnlineVisas has also obtained P3 visas for some of the Dalai Lama’s monks.
-They performed culturally unique art in the form of chanting and making sand mandalas.
-It took the monks several days to make an intricate mandala that just blew away in the wind.
-It is a very beautiful Buddhist tradition that is not common to the U.S..
+OnlineVisas has also obtained P3 visas for some of the Dalai Lama’s monks who performed culturally unique art in chanting and making sand mandalas that are not common in the U.S. It took the monks several days to make an intricate mandala that blew away in the wind.

 OnlineVisas has years of experience helping dozens of athletes, artists and entertainers come to the U.S., get in touch to see how we can help you secure a P-1 visa.